hubduing/project-ts-react/README.md

-This site uses technologies such as react, redux, sass, axios.
+This site uses technologies such as react, redux, sass, axios, formik, yup
-В этом сайте используются такие технологии как react, redux, sass, axios.